2023 Solar Incentives Guide for Miamisburg, OH - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives are designed to make renewable energy usage more affordable via financial incentives for those who install solar panels on their homes.
+Solar incentives are intended to make renewable energy usage more affordable via financial incentives for individuals who install solar panels on their homes.
 Incentives might include things like discounts, cash back or credit towards your monthly utility bill.
-Some incentives are offered by the federal government, while others are provided by the state of Ohio or by your specific utility company, county or municipality.
-You might qualify for any of the following types of solar incentives:
+Some incentives are provided by the federal government, while others are handled by the state of Ohio or your specific utility company, county or municipality.
+Categories of solar incentives include:

-- Solar Renewable Energy Certificate (SREC): Generally, solar systems that produce more than a specified (usually small) amount of electricity can qualify for SRECs or other similar performance-based incentives.
-SRECs and similar incentives are typically offered at the state level.
-When you receive an SREC, you can sell it to your utility company or another buyer, and the money you receive is normally considered part of your taxable income.
+• Solar Renewable Energy Certificate (SREC): Generally, solar systems that produce more than a specified (normally small) amount of electricity qualify for SRECs or other performance-based incentives.
+SRECs and performance-based incentives in general are typically given by your state government.
+When you receive an SREC, you can sell it to your utility company or another buyer, and generally the money you make is normally considered part of your taxable income.

 Best Solar Financing